Oliver Stone

 Oliver Stone with his parents

-Oliver went to Trinity School in New York; then his parents sent him to the school at Pennsylvania College.
-In 1962, while Oliver was studying diligently far away from home, his parents got divorced unexpectedly.
-He took their separation pretty hard.
+Oliver attended Trinity School in New York before his parents sent him to school at Pennsylvania College.
+In 1962, while Oliver was away at school studying hard, his parents unexpectedly divorced.
+He took their split pretty hard.
 Later, he developed a closer relationship with his father than with his mother; he often focused on the theme of father-son relationships in his movies.

 The young Oliver Stone with his father, 1968